-His innovative and relentless approach has made him a trusted adviser to a wide variety of foreign parties whom he has counseled over the years to navigate some of the most highly politicized legal matters of our day, including the 2016 passage of the Justice Against Sponsors of Terrorism Act litigation, numerous high-profile sanctions matters, the European asset freezes of illicit Middle Eastern assets subsequent to the Arab Spring, as well as the high-profile multi-week trial of an accused international terrorist in a U.S. civilian court.
-He also dedicates a significant amount of his practice to pro bono work and has lent his skills to alleviate the plight of political prisoners across the globe, contributing to their ultimate release from captivity.
+His innovative and relentless approach has made him a trusted adviser to a wide variety of clients on some of the most politicized legal matters of our day pertaining to the Middle East, including Anti-Terrorism Act and Justice Against Sponsors of Terrorism Act litigation, numerous high-profile sanctions matters, the European asset freezes of illicit Middle Eastern assets subsequent to the Arab Spring, as well as the multi-week trial of an accused international terrorist in a U.S. civilian court.
+Mr. Nassar also dedicates a significant amount of his practice to pro bono work and has worked over the years to alleviate the plight of political prisoners across the globe and to secure their ultimate release from captivity.

 Prior to joining the firm, Mr. Nassar clerked for the Honorable Denise Page Hood, Chief Judge of the Eastern District of Michigan, and worked several years as an associate in an international law firm in Washington, DC.
 While in law school, Mr. Nassar interned with the United States Attorney’s office for the Eastern District of New York where he worked on a variety of matters relating to suspected terrorism financing as well as financial fraud prosecutions, also serving as a legal research fellow for the Institute of Development and Labour Law in Cape Town, South Africa.